PDSA Graduate Programme

 Support, Development, Responsibility... what does that mean in practice?

-- Our programme is structured around the RCVS PDP Year one competencies and we have a 100% success rate for grads completing their PDP during the programme, usually between 6-9 months after starting with us.
+- Our programme is being updated to be structured around the RCVS VetGDP, building on our previous 100% success rate for grads completing their PDP during the programme, usually between 6-9 months after starting with us.

 - Your Line Manager, a Senior Veterinary Surgeon or Veterinary Surgeon Team Leader, will give you regular feedback on how you are doing.

-- You will have a peer group of other graduates on the programme and you will meet up every 4-6 weeks, for workshops and CPD.
+- You will have a peer group of other graduates on the programme and you will meet up for workshops and CPD.

 - Clinical learning plans have been developed for key clinical areas, to direct your learning on development (off rota) days.